Marlins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Santander and the Baltimore Orioles will play Jorge Soler and the Miami Marlins at Oriole Park at Camden Yards in the second of a three-game series, on Saturday at 7:05 PM ET.
+Jorge Soler and the Miami Marlins hit the field on Sunday at Oriole Park at Camden Yards against Kyle Bradish, who is starting for the Baltimore Orioles.
+First pitch will be at 1:35 PM ET for the final game of a three-game series.

-Oddsmakers list the Orioles as -120 moneyline favorites, while giving the underdog Marlins +100 moneyline odds.
-A 9-run total is set for this contest.
+The Orioles are favored in this one, at -185, while the underdog Marlins have +150 odds to win.
+The total is 8.5 runs for the matchup.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.